Kingdom of Amber: Early rulers

 Under Rai Chandrasen in the 15th century, Kachhwahas were defeated by Kumbha of Mewar and he extracted tribute from Dhundar.
 Chandrasen was succeeded by Prithviraj Singh in 1503.
-Rima Hooja explains that the relation between Prithviraj and Sanga wasn't exactly a feudal-chief relation in modern understanding but closer to a junior ally.
+Rima Hooja explains that the relation between Prithviraj and Sanga was not exactly a feudal-chief relation in modern understanding but closer to a junior ally.
 Prithviraj joined the Rajput Confederacy of 1527 led by Rana Sanga against Babur and fought in the Battle of Khanwa in which they were defeated.
-He, alongside with Maldeo Rathore, rescued Rana Sanga from the battlefield of Khanwa in 1527.
+He, along with Maldeo Rathore, rescued Rana Sanga from the battlefield of Khanwa in 1527.
 Rana Sanga was poisoned by his nobles two months after the battle for insisting to continue fighting a lost war and Prithviraj died in November of the same year.
 V. S. Bhatnagar suggests that the death of Prithviraj may have been similar to Sanga's as his multiple nobles readily joined the Mughals soon after his death.

 He was succeeded by his preferred son Puranmal, son of his favorite wife.
 Eventually, Humayun assisted Puranmal achieve stability.
 Puranmal could only rule for 7 years.
 According to conflicting sources, he either died fighting for or against Humayu's brother Hindal Mirza or was overthrown by his brother Bhim Singh.
 Bhim Singh was quickly succeeded by his son Ratan Singh in 1537.
 During his reign, Sher Shah Suri invaded Rajputana and established control over Mewar and Marwar.
 Ratan Singh also accepted Suri suzerainty.
 During his reign, his uncle and son of Prithviraj, Sanga captured a part of territory and called it Sanganer where he was succeeded by his brother Bharmal.
 Ratan Singh was incompetent and was not able to control the actions of his uncles.
 Ratan Singh was poisoned by his half-brother Askaran but he was quickly deposed by the nobles who placed Bharmal on the throne.